wso2/docs-is/en/docs/guides/login/multi-attribute-login.md

-# Multi Attribute Login
+# Multi-Attribute Login

 WSO2 Identity Server lets you configure multiple attributes as the login identifier.
 While username is the default login identifier, users can have the option to enter a mobile number, email address or any attribute of their choice.

 The following section explains how to configure WSO2 identity server for multi-attribute login.

-## Configuring WSO2 IS for Multi Attribute Login
+## Configuring WSO2 IS for Multi-Attribute Login

 1. Log in to the [WSO2 Identity Server Management Console](`https://<IS_HOST>:<PORT>/carbon`) using your tenant credentials.

     !!! info
         - The **admin** is the default administrative user in WSO2 Identity Server.
-        - If you use multiple tenant domains, you need to configure multi attribute login for each tenent.
+        - If you use multiple tenant domains, you need to configure multi-attribute login for each tenent.

 2. Click **Main** > **Identity Providers** > **Resident** and expand the **Account Management** section.